tgorgdotcom/locast2plex/README.md

 ## Installation
-1. Take note of the network accessible IP address of the server install you are using to create the container.
+1. Take note of the internal network accessible IP address of the server install you are using to create the container.
+If you are running locast2plex on the same server as Plex, you would use the loopback address (127.0.0.1) instead.
 Note that the ports used are:
     - `6077` (tcp) for the hdhomerun device emulation service (and can be changed)
     - `1900` (udp) for SSDP discovery (which cannot be changed -- see troubleshooting for workarounds).